erickveg/weatherApp/challenge.md

 3. Compare and contrast PySpark to either Pandas or the Tidyverse (using text, diagrams, or tables).
 4. Explain Docker to somebody intelligent but not a tech person (using text, diagrams, or tables).

-_Your answers should be clear, detailed, and no longer than is needed.
+Your answers should be clear, detailed, and no longer than is needed.
 Imagine you are responding to a client or as an interview candidate._

-- _Clear:_ Clean sentences and nicely laid out format.
+- _Clear:_ Clean sentences in nicely laid out format.
 - _Detailed:_ You touch on all the critical points of the concept.
-Don't speak at too high a level.
+Speak at a reasonable level.
 - _Brevity:_ Don't ramble.
 Get to the point, and don't repeat yourself.

+## Submission

+Submit your work on Canvas.
+It can be a link to your repository or a PDF/HTML file with your vocabulary challenge and a link to your repo included.

 ## References